softwaresaved/distance-consultancy/README.md

 * Install Ruby gh-pages gem:
   - Select Start => All Programs => Ruby 1.9.3-p550 => Start Command Prompt With Ruby
-  - Change into the directory with your clone of this repository
+  - Change into the folder with your clone of this repository
   - Run:

     <p/>